PaulFarver/ahoy/README.md

 Where we can see that the container indeed did as we asked.

-> Write a pod manifest containing a redis and a chat server, and apply it to kubernetes
+> TASK: Write a pod manifest containing a redis and a chat server, and apply it to kubernetes

 You'll have to push your docker image to a docker registry.
 You can use ttl.sh simply with